philippinespire/pire_ssl_data_processing/README.md

 3. *_augustus.gff: The gff file created from gene prediction (identifies putative coding regions)
 4. *_per10000_all.bed: The bed file with target regions (1 set of 2 probes per target region).

-This instructions have been modified from Rene's [de novo assembly probe repo](https://github.com/philippinespire/denovo_genome_assembly/tree/main/WGprobe_creation) to best fit this repo
+These instructions have been modified from Rene's [de novo assembly probe repo](https://github.com/philippinespire/denovo_genome_assembly/tree/main/WGprobe_creation) to best fit this repo

 **1. Identifying regions for probe development**